MichaelTC5525/DestinyLoadoutUpdate/README.md

 Special thanks to members of E Q U | N O X for inspiration.
 See you starside.

 This is meant to be used as a command-line interface executable.
 To run, make sure to specify arguments:
-- Option "-acc" or "--accountName" --> specify the name of the player (screen tag)
+- Option "-acc" or "--accountName" --> specify the name of the player (screen tag) directly after the flag
 - One of Option "-T", "-H", "-W" --> specify the Guardian Class to search for linked to this account (Titan, Hunter, Warlock)
-- Option "-id" or "--idFilePath" --> specify a path to a text file, relative to the directory in which the jar executable exists, that contains the values for each provisioned accountName's characters; each line should be specified using the following template:
+- Option "-id" or "--idFilePath" --> specify a path to a text file directly after the flag, relative to the directory in which the jar executable exists, that contains the values for each provisioned accountName's characters; each line should be specified using the following template:
       - accountName;;;;guardianClassInFull;;;;accountIDValue;;;;charIDValue
+- One of Option "-PSN", "-XBL", "-PC", to designate the platform the characters originally were created on (where the cross-save stems from)

 Currently, this executable works best with accounts that have a single character of each guardian class associated.
 However, you can arbitrarily specify a player's duplicate guardian class characters to be of another guardian class, so long as the accountID and charID still match.